grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/06 Grafana App.md

 * create new and update existing tests using the script editor
 * use dashboard variables to quickly switch between test runs

-## Installing the k6 Cloud plugin
+## Installing the Grafana App

-To install the k6 plugin
+To install the k6 app

 1. In Grafana Cloud, select the **Install plugin** button on the [k6 Cloud app installation page](https://grafana.com/grafana/plugins/grafana-k6-app/?tab=installation).
-This automatically adds the plugin to your Grafana stack.
+This automatically adds the app to your Grafana stack.

   > For local Grafana instances, follow the [grafana-cli instructions](https://grafana.com/grafana/plugins/grafana-k6-app/?tab=installation).